 Record of Removal

 An employee who removes a student, or causes a student to be removed, from a classroom setting or District transportation system shall complete and submit this form to the Principal/designee as soon as practicable following the removal.
+Per KRS 158.150, a student who is removed from the same classroom three (3) times within a thirty (30) day period shall be considered “chronically disruptive” and may be suspended from school and no other basis for suspension shall be deemed necessary.